 Living in Indiana means you may encounter many different breeds of dogs.
 While all are capable of biting, a new report from the American Animal Hospital Association shows that some breeds, such as pit bulls and German shepherds, are more likely to bite and leave you with serious injuries.
-At Allen Wellman McNew Harvey, LLP, it is our goal to help people understand the nature of dog bite personal injury cases and guide them through the process of making a claim.
+At Allen Wellman Harvey Keyes Cooley, LLP, it is our goal to help people understand the nature of dog bite personal injury cases and guide them through the process of making a claim.

 Some dogs bite out of a fear response, and others may snap or bite if they are in pain or if startled.
 Few dog breed types attack unprovoked, and in those cases, they may be abused or ill.
 Certain illnesses, such as distemper, may also make a dog act strangely or more likely to bite.
 Even small, friendly dogs can act aggressively when they are sick or injured.